 That was when the rot began.

-She was the daughter of one of the company directors—beautiful, sharp, socially effortless.
-With Amanda, every table was the right table.
-Every room opened.
-Every introduction seemed to move me upward.
-Standing beside her made me feel like the version of myself I had always advertised.
+Amanda was beautiful in the deliberate, expensive way certain people are beautiful.
+Sharp.
+Effortless.
+The daughter of one of the company directors.
+With her, every dinner table became the right table.
+Every introduction seemed to open another door.
+Standing beside Amanda made me feel like the version of myself I had always been trying to advertise.

 I told myself I deserved more.